 In the Middle Ages, alchemists sought in vain to turn base metals into gold.
 Now all that remains of alchemy is some laboratory equipment.
 But imaginative urban planning offers a modern version of alchemy: hedonistic sustainability.

 Most supplementary cementitious materials originate as wastes—or more politely, byproducts—of industrial processes.
 Fly ash comes from burning coal to generate power, slag cement comes from steel making, and silica fume comes from refining silicon metal.
 We can also incorporate ground glass in concrete.
 Judicious use of these materials can improve the performance of concrete while reducing its carbon footprint.
-Making marginal materials into useful products is good engineering.
+Making marginal materials into useful products is good engineering, as is making processes more efficient.
 But where’s the fun in it?
 This is where hedonistic sustainability comes in.

 CopenHill exemplifies hedonistic sustainability